Jack112-create/Dev-Adventures/README.md

 ### Title Screen
 - The title screen presents the user with the game title and provides options to play the game, view the game rules or to quit the game

 ![Title Screen](assets/features/title.png)

+**User stories related to this feature:**

+* As a user, when I first visit the game I would like to be given the following choices:
+    - Play the game.
+    - View the game rules.
+    - Quit the game.

 ### Testing